-Wymondham College Enterprises Limited is a fully owned subsidiary company of Sapientia Education Trust.
-The company's principal activity is the running of the breakfast and after-school clubs.
-For the year ended 31 August 2021 the subsidiary company returned a net loss before taxation of £5,534.
+Sapientia Lettings Limited (formerly Wymondham College Enterprises Limited) is a fully owned subsidiary company of Sapientia Education Trust.
+Until 31 August 2021 the company's principal activity was the running of the breakfast and after-school clubs, these activities were transferred to Sapientia Education Trust with effect from 1 September 2021 and therefore the company was dormant during 2021/22.
 The subsidiary company is not consolidated within these accounts on the grounds of materiality.
+The company's name was changed on 7 July 2022 by ordinary resolution to reflect the intention for the company to manage the Trust's letting activity from 1 September 2022.